How Can You Access Equity From Your Ontario Home?

 | Reverse mortgage | Eligible homeowners, generally age 55 or older, borrow against home equity without regular required mortgage payments. | You are an older homeowner who wants cash flow and does not want to sell or make regular mortgage payments. | Interest accumulates, future equity may be reduced, and the loan must be repaid later. |

 A mortgage refinance usually replaces or changes your current mortgage.
 It may allow you to borrow a larger amount and receive funds as a lump sum.
-The payment is then based on the new mortgage amount, rate, term, and amortization.

 A home equity line of credit, often called a HELOC, is revolving credit secured against your home.
 You can borrow, repay, and borrow again up to the approved limit.
-You usually pay interest only on the amount you actually use.

-Yes, many Ontario homeowners use home equity to consolidate debt.
+Yes.
+Many Ontario homeowners use home equity to consolidate debt.
 This may involve refinancing the mortgage, adding a second mortgage, using a HELOC, or using another secured option depending on the situation.

 A debt consolidation mortgage can sometimes reduce monthly pressure by combining higher-interest debts into one more manageable payment.
 This can be helpful when credit cards, unsecured loans, tax arrears, or multiple payments have become difficult to manage.

 But a lower monthly payment does not automatically mean a lower total cost.
 If short-term debts are stretched over a longer mortgage amortization, you may pay interest for longer.
-Debt consolidation should come with a repayment plan, a budget reset, and a clear reason why the new structure improves the overall situation.

 If your income is harder to document, review mortgage options with income issues.
 If credit is part of the concern, review mortgage options with credit issues.